Conversation on about the blog

 A. I love ideas and, always interested to know how it fits and turns into a reality.
-I believe every theory has the specific idea with exact meaning.
+I believe every theory has a specific idea with exact meaning.
 But, while the process of getting knowledge of it, it turns into several views and several views turns into several meanings.
 Now, it’s really hard to pick which one is pure.
-So, Blogging came into my mind.
-Lemme answer why!
+So, the concept of blogging came into my mind.
+Let me answer why?

-The main thing that came in my mind is that, if I share an article on the topic that I have learned or trying to learn then, other peer people will read my articles and will give some feedback which I thought a wonderful idea.
+The main thing that came in my mind is that if I share an article on the topic that I learned then, other peer people will read my articles and will give some feedback which I thought a wonderful idea.

-Having a pure level of knowledge and ideas matters much to me!
+Having exact knowledge and ideas matter much to me!

-Q. So, you’re trying to purify your knowledge?
+Q. So, you want to purify your knowledge.
+Right?

-A. Absolutely, Even if I have knowledge on something, I’ll love to test my knowledge whether it’s correct or not!
+A. Absolutely!
+Even if I have knowledge about something, I’ll love to test my knowledge whether it’s correct or not!
 So, you guys are my real heroes.

 Q. What is the most important thing you wish to have in your blog, and why?

-A. A good discussion on the topic that I share!
-Lemme elaborate with a quote by John Seely Brown,
+A. A nice discussion on the topic that I share!
+Let me elaborate with a quote by John Seely Brown,

 Conversation is a good catalyst for new innovation.

 So, what if we really have our good times while discussing in the comments and generates new innovative ideas or build our understanding level a bit more.
-Isn’t that sounds interesting?
+Isn’t that sound interesting?